 The word mantra literally translates to mind projection.
 What mantra are you repeating over and over again today?
 The effects of a negative mind state restrict us, narrowing our world, trapping us in patterns of wounding.
 It's essence is something like "I'm bad, I'm not enough, the world isn't safe," etc. We are not often taught that we can can have mastery of our mental world.
 We can choose what thoughts we want to cultivate and recognize which ones are destructive to us.
 Thoughts that are aligned with love and abundance open us up and allow for compassion and understanding of others.
 Notice how it feels to say "I am loved, I am grateful, I am enough, etc." There is a physical, emotional, and energetic effect to this.
 We breathe better, our heart center opens, and the hardness begins to melt.
 These thought patterns ripple out from our being into our relationships and into the world.
 Let them be aligned with love instead of fear.

 One of the most profound teachings that changed my life was simply that my thoughts are not always telling me the truth, and that they are not me, not all of me anyway.
 I am manifesting thoughts, yes, but they are like turbulent clouds covering the magnificent clear blue sky of my truer essence.
-Zen master Suzuki Roshi calls this truer essence Big Mind.
-If there is any striving at all in meditation, it would be to access more and more this state of Big Mind, noticing that it is there, luminous and whole, clear and vast.
+Zen master Suzuki Roshi calls this truer essence, this pure awareness, Big Mind.
+If there is any striving at all in meditation, it would be to access more and more of this natural state of pure awareness, noticing that it is there, luminous and whole, clear and vast.
 Thoughts come in, run their rampant stories across our mind, snagging us with multiple delusions and projections.
 They can seem very, very real, and in a way, they are when we take them seriously.
 Taking these stories seriously can often cause a lot of suffering.
 So try this.
 If you are suffering, observe your thoughts, the story you are telling yourself.
 Breath deeply, taking the perspective that maybe there is a way out of this feeling.
 As we are able to do this, the blue sky emerges, and we begin to feel bigger, less trapped by whatever is happening.
-The story, the strong emotion, whatever, comes in like clouds across the sky, but behind those clouds is Big Mind.
+The story and the emotions roll in like clouds across the sky, but behind those clouds is the expansive sun of Big Mind.
 Settle into it.
 Settle into silence.
 Settle into peace.

 “Perhaps all the dragons in our lives are princesses who are only waiting to see us act, just once, with beauty and courage.
 Perhaps everything that frightens us is, in its deepest essence, something helpless that wants our love.”